Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

    ## For of and For in Loop
       In this project, I have worked on "for of loop" and "for in loop" within array.

+   ## Break, Continue and Labels
+      This project contains practical examples of break used within switches and loops.
+It also contains examples of continue statements and JavaScript labels.